mlflow/mlflow/docs/source/model/signatures.rst

     By default, fields in the input example are inferred as required.
 To mark a field as optional, you can provide a list of input examples where some examples contain None values for the optional fields.
 This behavior will be improved in future releases.

-Take langchain model as an example, you can log a model with signature with below steps:
+Taking a langchain model as an example, you can log a model with signature with 2 simple steps using the models from code feature:

 1. Define the langchain model in a separate python file named `langchain_model.py`: